Skip to content

 • Model type

-In this step you can select up to three ML model types.
+In this step you can select one or more ML model types.
 A distinct model will be generated for each type you choose.

 When you choose multiple model types, all but the summary step of the wizard are skipped and Platform will use default values of the parameters to generate the models and perform the tests.